stanislavkhatko/stanislavkhatko.github.io/_posts/2024-05-13-php-cheatsheet.md

     }

     /**
-     * Protected function, this instance and childs can access this function.
+     * Protected function, this instance and children can access this function.
      * @param Type
      * @return Type
      */